Pep & Nom

-The ℙ𝕖𝕡/ℕ𝕠𝕞 system is a system for parsing and translating context-free languages.
+The Pep & Nom system is a system for parsing and translating context-free languages.
 It uses the Unix text-stream editing philosophy and applies it to formal languages and patterns .
-I hope you enjoy it!
-(I do)
+Nom is (for me) an enjoyable way to explore grammars, text patterns, syntax, translators and compilers.

-The home page for ℙ𝕖𝕡/ℕ𝕠𝕞 is located at www.nomlang.org .
-The source code, examples , translation scripts and other documentation is also at Sourceforge (and has been for many years.
+The source code, examples , translation scripts and other documentation is also at Sourceforge (and has been for some years.
 Thank you!).
 The complete system can be downloaded

 I write a blog about the Pep/Nom system in the (perhaps vain) attempt to publicise it and explore my own ideas about it.